janina-rinke/HGT_in_ants/01.markdown_scripts/02_Blast_mmseqs.md

 # Blast of LGT candidates with `mmseqs2`

-This script was initially used to annotate all final high-quality LGT candidates with the program `mmseqs2`.
-For the final gene annotation, we continued with `dfast` to annotate all putative prokaryotic genes in this study.

 The file with all 497 LGT candidates can be found here:
 ```bash
 /global/scratch2/j_rink02/master/lgt/0_data/candidatefiles/GAGA.LGTs.allcoordinates.tsv